pombase/canto/root/docs/md/canto_admin/configuration_file.md

 Mostly useful for phenotypes.

 ### single_allele_only
-Only display/allow genotypes containing a single allele for this annotation type.
+If true, only display/allow genotypes containing a single allele for this annotation type.
+If set to "ignore_accessory", accessory alleles will be ignored when counting alleles in a genotype.

 ### single_locus_only
 For interactions, restrict the genotype B list to contain only